alianjum0/my-documents/trips/family_adventure_guide.md

 - **Tips**: Stop at a riverside café for breaks.
 Book via tourism agencies.

 ### Croatia: Coastal and Natural Wonders
-Croatia’s parks and beaches offer a perfect trip finale.
+Croatia's parks and beaches offer a perfect trip finale.

 #### 8. Plitvice Lakes National Park
 - **Description**: A UNESCO site with 16 terraced lakes, waterfalls, and a ferry ride, ideal for toddler exploration.